Blue Line (CTA): Rolling stock

-The Blue Line is operated with the 2600-series, 3200-series, and 7000-series railcars.
-In 2018, some of the 2600-series cars from the Blue Line fleet were replaced with the recently rehabbed 3200-series cars from the Brown and Orange Lines, with some of the 2600-series cars being reassigned to the Orange Line to replace them.
+The Blue Line is operated with 2600-series, 3200-series, and 7000-series railcars.
+In 2018, some of the 2600-series cars from the Blue Line fleet were replaced with rehabbed 3200-series cars from the Brown and Orange Lines, with some of the 2600-series cars being reassigned to the Orange Line to replace them.
 These cars entered service on the Blue Line on September 17, 2018.
-In addition to the mix of the 2600-series and 3200-series cars, two 5000-series trainsets assigned to the Pink Line make trips on the Blue Line during weekday rush hours, although these cars remain officially assigned to the Pink Line and are operated by Pink Line operators.
+During rush hours, the Blue Line additionally borrows two 5000-series trainsets from the Pink Line for short-turn trips between UIC-Halsted and Jefferson Park, although these cars remain officially assigned to the Pink Line and are operated by Pink Line operators.